thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-013-new-initiative-process.md

 Finally, each initiative needs to articulate the deliverables it intends to produce in its first year.
 This can of course mutate over time, but an initial understanding is key to helping the rest of the project understand the new initiative.

 With all of that, the initiative should be drafted as a RFC so the project steering committee can both ask insightful questions/provide comments, as flag their possible interest in helping with that initiative.

+### Out of scope for this: new epics for existing working groups

+This proposal is for creating new groups for new initiatives, not for handling the natural state of existing groups growing into tackling new epics.
+(Though I'm sure some of those will be their own RFCs anyway, but that's beside the point.)

 ### Not every doc initiative is a Good Docs Project initiative